HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-customer-form.md

 - Created a form in the customers database Schema.
 - Added fields to the form.
-- Exposed the form for HCL DOMINO REST Schema data access.
+- Exposed the form for Domino REST API data access.

 </div>
 </div>